List of Fantasy Boys contestants: Semi-final – Producer's New Song Mission (Episode 9–10)

 The two teams @IN_US and Runners performed their songs "SPACEMAN" and "RUN" respectively at MBC's Show!
 Music Core on May 20, and SBS M's The Show on May 23 prior to the release of the episode 9.

-The four main producers creates four teams and chooses the seven members for their team in the order: So-yeon, Seung-yoon, Woo-young and Jin-young.
+The four main producers creates four teams and chooses the seven members for their team in the order: Soyeon, Seung-yoon, Wooyoung and Jin-young.

 A total of three benefits can be received, two individual benefits and one team benefit.

 The first individual benefit is the member with the most votes from the onsite audience.
 The second individual benefit is the producer's pick benefit.
 Regardless of the audience vote, the producer in charge of each team will choose one contestant who they think did well in the performance.

 In addition to the two types of individual benefits, the team with the highest total number of onsite audience votes will have all of its members receive benefits.

 The two teams Sugar Pop and Flash performed their songs "Snacks" and "Hold me tight" at MBC's Show!
 Music Core on May 27, and SBS M's The Show on May 30.

 Episode 10 was aired live on June 1, 2023 where semi-final eliminations and live text voting took place.
 A total of 20 contestants made it into the finals.